About inhaled salbutamol

 - Common brand names for salbutamol inhalers include Ventolin, Airomir, Asmalal, Easyhaler, Pulvinal, Salamol, Easi-Breathe and Salbulin.

-Who can take salbutamol
+Who can and can't take salbutamol

 Salbutamol can be taken by adults and children of all ages.